raymondnijssen/turngray/README.md

 # turngray
-QGIS plugin for changing color of map composer items
+QGIS plugin for changing foreground and background colors of all map composer items